Loading...

 Regular Physical Activity

-Engage in regular physical activity such as walking, cycling, or yoga to help improve insulin sensitivity and manage blood sugar levels.
+Engage in regular physical activity, such as walking or light exercise, after meals to help reduce blood sugar levels and improve insulin sensitivity.

 healthspan-mbl